-Christchurch photography by Simon Sellars.
-This piece was written in April 2011 and originally published in October 2011 as the Afterword to Changing the Climate: Utopia, Dystopia and Catastrophe, eds Andrew Milner, Simon Sellars and Verity Burgmann (Melbourne: Arena Publications, 2011).
-TWO OBSERVATIONS While this volume was being prepared, the Tohoku earthquake hit northern Japan. [...]
+All photos by Simon Sellars, Christchurch 2011.
+This piece was written in April 2011.
+It was originally published in October 2011 as the Afterword to Changing the Climate: Utopia, Dystopia and Catastrophe, eds Andrew Milner, Simon Sellars and Verity Burgmann (Melbourne: Arena Publications, 2011).
+TWO OBSERVATIONS While this volume was being prepared, the Tohoku earthquake […]

 Cover of Obelisk i inne eseje (2009), a Polish translation of Bey’s essays.
 Hakim Bey: Repopulating the Temporary Autonomous Zone, by Simon Sellars.
 Originally published in Journal for the Study of Radicalism, Volume 4, Number 2, 2010, pp. 83-108.
 The poet and essayist Peter Lamborn Wilson is widely known for his anarchist manifesto “The Temporary […]

 by Simon Sellars This is an earlier version of an article published in Continuum, Volume 24, Issue 5 October 2010, pages 721-33.
 Both versions were based on a paper given by Simon Sellars at the Monash University conference, B for bad cinema: aesthetics, politics and cultural value.
 Recent academic discussions of ‘badfilm’ and ‘paracinema’ have […]